 Though most ECUs have a military application they are sometimes used commercially.
-Satellite broadcasting, sleeper cabins for long range trucking and some laboratory environments are examples.
+Satellite broadcasting, airplanes, sleeper cabins for long range trucking and some laboratory environments are examples.

 ECUs come in different forms big and small.
 Horizontal, vertical, split (evaporator inside, condenser outside) and trailer mount are most common.
 Process air is measured in tons and output of cooling or heating is measured in BTUs.